 The Board of Directors has four (4) standing committees: the Executive Committee, the Compensation Committee, the Audit Committee, and the Incentive Stock Option Committee.
 The Executive Committee (composed of Messrs.
 Mebane, Kretzer, Eller, and Webster) met regularly during the year.
 The Compensation Committee (composed of Messrs.
-Carter, Langone, Ward, Orr and Mebane, as an ex-officio member) met twice during the year.
+Carter, Langone, Ward, and Orr) met twice during the year.
 The Audit Committee (composed of Messrs.
-Orr, Carter, Langone and Ward) met twice during the year.
+Orr, Carter, Ward and Bourne) met twice during the year.
 The Incentive Stock Option Committee (composed of Messrs.
-Carter, Orr and Davis) met three times during the year.
+Carter, Orr, Davis and Bourne) met three times during the year.

-The Board of Directors has no Nominating Committee; however, in relation to nominations, the Executive Committee recommends to the Board nominees for election as directors.
-The Executive Committee will consider those recommendations by shareholders which are submitted with biographical and business experience information to the Secretary, in compliance with the Shareholder Proposals provision, hereinafter set forth.
+The Board of Directors has no Nominating Committee however; in relation to nominations, the Executive Committee recommends to the Board nominees for election as directors.
+The Executive Committee will consider those recommendations by shareholders which are submitted with biographical and business experience information to the Committee Chairman, in compliance with the Shareholder Proposals provision, hereinafter set forth.